rubymonsters/ruby-for-beginners/source/exercises/12-mailbox_html.md

 remember when we get to talk about the architecture that Rails use to structure and separate concerns, called "model, view, controller".

-* The two classes `Email` and `Mailbox` in your application are models: they are concerned with modelling those "real-world" things that your users are concerned with.
-They want to work with emails.
+* The two classes `Email` and `Mailbox` in your application are *models*: they are concerned with modelling those "real-world" things that your users are interested in: they want to work with emails.
-* The class `MailboxTextFormatter` on the other hand is a view: It is used in order to generate a certain representation, in a format that is suitable to a certain medium (the terminal, in our case).
+* The class `MailboxTextFormatter` on the other hand is a *view*: It is used in order to generate a certain representation, in a format that is suitable to a certain medium (the terminal, in our case).
-* You don't have a controller class so far, but the little bit of code at the end of the file does what a controller usually would do: it generates some models (the emails, and the mailbox objects) and passes them to the view (the formatter) in order to be rendered into something that can then be returned
+* You don't have a *controller* class so far, but the little bit of code at the end of the file does what a controller usually would do: it generates some models (the emails, and the mailbox objects) and passes them to the view (the formatter) in order to be rendered into something that can then be returned